Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

 \subsection{Field-to-field and colour selection variations}

 Due to our use of several different fields in different regions of the sky, we can investigate possible field-to-field variations in the SMF.
-We only compute this from redshift 2--2.5, 2.5--3, and 3--3.5 in order to ensure we have enough galaxies for our bins.
+We only compute this from redshift $z=2.0-2.5$, $z=2.5-3.0$, and $z=3-3.5$ in order to ensure we have enough galaxies for our bins.
 The results of this are shown in Fig. \ref{fig:smf_field}.
 The upper panel shows the SMF computed on individual fields, in this case PRIMER-UDS, PRIMER-COSMOS, CEERS-EGS, and GOODS.
-Also overplotted is the equivalent SMF from \citet{Weaver2023}.
+Also overplotted is the equivalent SMF from \citet{Weaver2023}. \footnote{ {In this work they used ground based photometry based on the full COSMOS field which corresponds to an area of 1.27 square degrees.
+The advantage of that work is the significantly larger volume than our $\rm \sim 800 arcmin^2$.
+However, the ground based imaging naturally has reduced depth (approaching only 26 mag in H band) and it lacks the longer wavelength filters we have access to (which enable a better probe of the rest-frame optical).
+In addition, by using a combination of different fields in different regions on the sky we benefit from multiple different sightlines, helping reduce the effect of cosmic variance compared to a single large field.}}

-We can immediately see that there is a natural variation in the stellar mass functions for each field, particularly at the low-mass end.
+In Fig. \ref{fig:smf_field}, we can immediately see that there is a natural variation in the stellar mass functions for each field, particularly at the low-mass end.
 CEERS clearly has the greatest number of quiescent galaxies for its area at the low-mass end, which mirrors previous results finding an overabundance of massive quiescent galaxies within this field \citep{Jin2024,Ito2025,Valentino2023}.
 Meanwhile, GOODS-S varies significantly depending on masses.
-This is showing that cosmic variance does have an effect, particularly on small survey areas, and that one should take into account multiple different fields with different positions on the sky when computing number densities and SMFs for massive quiescent galaxies.
+This is showing that cosmic variance does have an effect, particularly on small survey areas, hence one should take into account multiple different fields with different positions on the sky when computing number densities and SMFs for massive quiescent galaxies.